chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/3d-composite-mixer-with-pbt-impeller/3d-composite-mixer-with-pbt-impeller.rst

 ----------------------------------
 - Solvers: ``gls_sharp_navier_stokes_3d``
 - Transient problem
-- Rotating complex solid, defined as a composite shape, modeled with sharp immersed boundary
+- Rotating complex solid  modelled with the sharp immersed boundary method

 Files used in this example
 ----------------------------